How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 How long after c-section I should start exercising and fitness routine?

-Definitely first get cleared by your doctor that it is okay for you to start working out.
-Once you are cleared, it is totally up to you, personally I started almost 2 years after having my twins.
+First get cleared by your doctor that it is okay for you to start working out.
+Once you are cleared, it is totally up to you, I started almost 2 years after having my twins.
 Do I wish I started sooner?
 Yes but happy I started now!

 How to get rid of the stubborn c-section belly?